MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

     - rename internal methods local variables to `result`
 - `split phase` to decouple the calculation from the rendering to pave the way through `HTML` implementation
   - `extract method` called `renderPlainText` text rendering
-  - introduce new anonymous class as intermidiate object
+  - introduce new anonymous class as intermediate object
   - take `costumer` from `invoice` and add it to the intermediate object
   - take `performances` from `invoice` and add it to the intermediate object
   - replace `invoice` parameter for intermediate object at `totalAmount` and `totalVolumeCredits` methods